 Yeah.
-I mean, it really it was the first visitation space that we stepped into.
+I mean, it really was the first visitation space that we stepped into.
 I mean, we benefited from obviously three owners in 90 years.
 None of the woodwork was painted.
 All the plaster work was intact.
 You know, there are all these things that all these boxes that were checked that just made it the right decision.
 You know, another thing is that the house is made of solid masonry.
-It's cinderblock all the way through the attic, which means that it's it's going to-- it's going to be here longer than a lot of other homes.
+It's cinderblock all the way through the attic, which means that it's going to-- it's going to be here longer than a lot of other homes.
 The other thing is that it has an attached garage.
-It has a two hearse garage, extra deep, and has a floor drain and has a spigot-- actually has its own its own separate heater along the entire front that I'll never turn on because it would not be worth it to heat a garage.
+It has a two hearse garage, extra deep, and has a floor drain and has a spigot-- actually has its own separate heater along the entire front that I'll never turn on because it would not be worth it to heat a garage.
 You can imagine you know, having to clean off hearses in the middle of the winter because you who wants to, you know take their last ride in a dirty hearse?

 Stacy Grinsfelder 22:52

 So so really actually having an attached garage, it's one of the probably, one of only a handful in the neighborhood that have an attached garage because it is fireproof construction.
 So they're all those little things, and then there are a lot of things that we actually were able to buy with the house too that were original.
 So we have the original torchiere lamps from the sides of the casket.
 We have a lot of the original chairs, which were remarkable.
 They're made in 1928.
 They're folding chairs that have like this clipping mechanism on them so that the undertaker could easily kick them and set them up and put them back together.
 So all these little things that kind of led us to, I don't know, reestablish it as a--It'll never be a funeral home again, but it has all the elements that you would need in a funeral home.